Faith Domergue

 Faith Marie Domergue (/doʊˈmɛərɡ/; June 16, 1924, or 1925 – April 4, 1999) was an American film and television actress.
-Discovered at age sixteen by media and aircraft mogul Howard Hughes, she was signed to a contract with Hughes's RKO Radio Pictures and cast as the lead in the studio's thriller Vendetta, which had a troubled four-year production before finally being released in 1950.
+Discovered at age 16 by media and aircraft mogul Howard Hughes, she was signed to a contract with Hughes's RKO Radio Pictures and cast as the lead in the studio's thriller Vendetta, which had a troubled four-year production before finally being released in 1950.

-Domergue appeared in science fiction and horror pictures, such as Cult of the Cobra, This Island Earth, It Came from Beneath the Sea, and The Atomic Man, all released in 1955, earning her a reputation as an early "scream queen".
+Domergue appeared in science-fiction and horror pictures, such as Cult of the Cobra, This Island Earth, It Came from Beneath the Sea, and The Atomic Man, all released in 1955, earning her a reputation as an early "scream queen".
 Domergue's later career consisted of B movies, television guest roles, and European productions.

 Early life

-Domergue was born in New Orleans, Louisiana, on June 16, 1924 or 1925 (sources differ), of part-Creole descent.
+Domergue was born in New Orleans, Louisiana, on June 16, 1924 or 1925 (sources differ).
 She was adopted by Adabelle Wemet when six weeks old.
 When Faith was 18 months old, Adabelle married Leo Domergue.

-The family moved to California in 1928 where Domergue attended Beverly Hills Catholic School and St. Monica's Convent School.
+The family moved to California in 1928, where Domergue attended Beverly Hills Catholic School and St. Monica's Convent School.
 While a sophomore at University High School, she signed a contract with Warner Bros., and made her first on-screen appearance with an uncredited walk-on role in Blues in the Night (1941).
 The same year, she appeared on the cover of Photoplay as Faith Dorn; the name change, she later claimed, was "because Jack Warner was too stupid to pronounce Domergue".